gjmcn/to-vega/README.md

 Assuming To-Vega has been loaded as above, create a spec with `tv(data)`.
 If `data` is a string, it is used as the `data.url` property of the spec, otherwise it is used as the `data.values` property.
 If `data` is omitted, no data property is added to the spec.

-`tv` returns a To-Vega object; the `sp` property of the object contains the actual spec.
+`tv` returns a To-Vega object; the `spec` property of the object contains the actual spec.

-When writing a spec in JSON, we can think of the object that we are currently adding properties to as the 'currrent object' &mdash; our current location in the spec.
+When writing a spec in JSON, we can think of the object that we are currently adding properties to as the 'current object' &mdash; our current location in the spec.
 Creating specs with To-Vega is similar to writing JSON (but with much less boilerplate) and this idea of the 'current object' is useful.
-Note that the current object is the top-level object unless `hconcat`, `vconcat`, `level` or `spec` have been used (these are described below).
+Note that the current object is the top-level object unless `hconcat`, `vconcat`, `level` or `open` have been used (these are described below).

 ## Methods